kevin-labtani/code-katas/README.md

 | Remove Vertex |     O(\|E\|)     |       O(1)       |
 |     Query     | O(\|V\| + \|E\|) |       O(1)       |
 |    Storage    | O(\|V\| + \|E\|) |    O(\|V²\|)     |

+Adjacency List can take up less space, are faster to iterate over all edges, can be slower to lookup specific edge
+Adjacency Matrix take up more space, are slower to iterate over all edges, are faster to lookup specific edge